pierofontanive/Belli-e-Snelli/README.md

 For example, inside the 2 POST APIs, you can edit the RequestBody to check all the possible responses sent by the server.

 *NOTE: in the 4th case test, the "correct" execution will work one time.
-To be able to change it, you have to edit "/test/index.js".*
+To be able to change it, you have to edit the controller field in "/test/index.js" and change it from "Prenota" to "Elimina".*

 ---